Qiskit/qiskit.org/content/events/summer-school.md

 ## Location

-The summer school will be hosted virtually, and recordings will be made available following the lectures.
+The Qiskit Global Summer School is invite-only, and will be hosted virtually.
+Limited recordings may be made available following the lectures.

 Invitations will be distributed prior to the event.
 Interested applicants should [apply here](https://www.eventbrite.com/e/qiskit-global-summer-school-tickets-108899074062).

 ## Curriculum
 Each day of the Qiskit Global Summer School consists of 3 hours of lectures followed by an hour-long hands-on programming lab where we implement quantum programs in Qiskit.